Agus-Coder/The-Odin-Project_Inventory_Application/README.md

 December 26, 2022
-- Passport.js is to be used in 'Classic' webs, where you do not have a code for the front, and other in the back
+- Passport.js LOCAL is to be used in 'Classic' webs, where you do not have a code for the front, and other in the back
-- Then, JWT must be used for API security
+- JWT must be used for API security

 December 20, 2022
 - Passport.js it is really complex to implement.
 There are a lot of elements to implement and be aware of.